Daniel B. Kelly

-Professor Kelly is also the co-director and co-founder (with Margaret Brinig) of the Notre Dame Law and Economics Program (NDL&E), an interdisciplinary program that was launched in fall 2010.
-NDL&E features a Law and Economics seminar, a workshop-style class in which students and faculty investigate issues at the intersection of law and economics, law and the social sciences, and law and business, and a Law and Economics symposium, an annual event in which eminent legal scholars, economists, and other social scientists present their work on topics of current interest.
-The seminar and symposium provide students with an opportunity to engage with scholarship by leading academics and help to facilitate intellectual exchange across multiple departments of the University.
+Professor Kelly is also the co-director and co-founder (with Margaret Brinig) of the Notre Dame Law and Economics Program, an interdisciplinary program that was launched in fall 2010.
+The Program features a Law and Economics seminar, a workshop-style class in which students and faculty investigate issues at the intersection of law and economics, law and the social sciences, and law and business, and a Law and Economics symposium, an annual event in which legal scholars, economists, and other social scientists present their current research and ideas.
+The seminar and symposium provide students an opportunity to engage with scholarship by leading academics and help to facilitate intellectual exchange across multiple departments of the University.

 Toward Economic Analysis of the Uniform Probate Code, 45 U. Mich.
 J.L.
 Reform 855-98 (2012).

 Strategic Spillovers, 111 Columbia Law Review 1641 (2011).

 Acquiring Land Through Eminent Domain: Justifications, Limitations, and Alternatives, in Research Handbook on the Economic Analysis of Property Law (Kenneth Ayotte & Henry E. Smith, eds., Edward Elgar 2011).

 Pretextual Takings: Of Private Developers, Local Governments, and Impermissible Favoritism, 17 Supreme Court Economic Review 173 (2009).

 The Limitations of Majoritarian Land Assembly, 122 Harvard Law Review Forum 7 (2009).